Yee-Ping Cho Design

 In addition to running his gallery and publishing papers on the subject of Mi Chou and brush work, Frank was also an avid painter, having studied under master C.C.
 Wang.

 As is customary for students who are seeking to learn from their mentors, Frank was instructed to study and copy a famous painting titled Dwelling in the Fuchun Mountains, first painted during the Yuan Dynasty (1271-1368) by Huang Gong-Wang.
-See excerpt at right for details, or to see a photo of the original and a deeper dive on the subject, click here.
-(Note that the information contained in the referenced link has not been fact-checked.)
+(Note that the information contained in the link to The Smithsonian National Museum of Asian Art has not been fact-checked.)

 The scroll shown below is Frank's version of Dwelling in the Fuchun Mountains.
 The painting was created over the span of several years in Colorado and served as a sort of meditation and refuge for Frank during stressful times.